Aero264/Aero264.github.io/content/aboutme.md

 Description: "About Dr. Aravind Kumar Kamaraj - Research Fellow at SMQB"
 ---

 Hi!
-I am Aravind, an engineer, applied mathematician, and neuroscientist and above all, a curious individual by heart.
+I am Aravind, an engineer, applied mathematician, neuroscientist, and above all, a curious individual by heart.
 My curiosity has led me to observe how things evolve with time and question why they do so.
 There is a branch of mathematics that looks into this - **dynamical systems**, and it forms the core of my research.
 I think we can all agree that the world would be a far boring place to live if not for the nonlinearity and randomness.
 Naturally, this extends to my research as well, and I focus on nonlinear and stochastic dynamical systems.

 I started out as a Mechanical Engineer, and went on to do a PhD in Applied Mechanics from Indian Institute of Technology Madras.
 Subsequently, I moved to the UK to work on the modelling of helicopters at the University of Bristol.